LuXDAmore/nuxt-prune-html/README.md

 **Pro:**

-- some of these features aren't "used by" a Bot or a Lighthouse Audit, so you don't really need it;
+- some of these features aren't "used by" a Bot or a Lighthouse Audit, so you don't really need these;
 - less HTML;
 - fast TTI, fast FCP, fast FMP, *fast ecc*.